boyter/boyter.org/content/posts/sloc-cloc-code.md

 scc linux  9.36s user 17.06s system 711% cpu 3.715 total
 ```

 Excellent.
 The last time to process was ~7 seconds.
-It appears that we have resolved the disk bottlenecks that are my fault.
+It appears that we have resolved the disk bottlenecks by a considerable amount.

 ## The Quest for Accuracy

 The obvious and wrong way (IMHO) to count lines and code inside a file is to use strings and regular expressions.
-For example cloc in its limitations section mentions that it works like this and as such cannot count some things correctly see https://github.com/AlDanial/cloc#Limitations for context but I have included the relevant portion below.
+For example cloc in its limitations section mentions that this is how it operates and as such cannot count some things correctly https://github.com/AlDanial/cloc#Limitations

+I have included the relevant portion below.

 {{<highlight c>}}
 printf(" /* ");